zeptic99/qmk_firmware/README.md

 # qmk_firmware
-QMK Firmware modified for my personal lily58pro-encoder project
+QMK Firmware files for my keyboards.

+Contains keymaps, user space code and an updated firmware for the KORA.

+...amongst other things.